-Feral goats, rabbits, deer and pigs also contribute by damaging habitat and competing for resources.
-Some are listed as threatening process for reintroduced species (e.g. rabbits out-compete bilbies).
+Feral goats, rabbits, deer and pigs damage habitat and compete for resources.

-The impact of feral predation is compounded in areas where vegetative cover has been removed during drought, from feral animal grazing pressure, or in areas recovering from the impacts of bushfire.
+The impact of feral predation is compounded in areas where vegetative cover has been removed during drought, by feral animal grazing pressure, or in areas recovering from the impacts of bushfire.

-In the absence of effective landscape-scale control, the best available science says that we need to establish more feral predator-free areas.
+Until there is effective landscape-scale control of feral cats and foxes, the best available science says we need to establish more feral predator-free areas.

 The 2019 Threatened Species Mammal Index shows:

-- an average increase of 500% for 15 threatened mammals between 2000 and 2016 due to conservation in feral free areas
+- an average increase of 500% for 15 threatened mammals between 2000 and 2016 due to conservation in feral predator-free areas

 - an average 60% decrease between 1995 and 2016 for 32 mammals in sites with no targeted management intervention.

-The feral free areas will establish insurance populations of threatened species in the short and medium term until effective landscape control of feral cats and foxes is developed.
+The feral predator-free areas will establish insurance populations of threatened species in the short and medium term until effective landscape control of feral cats and foxes is developed.